 Some countries have already taken this opportunity:

-- Following the massive COVID-19 outbreaks on mink farms, the Netherlands announced in August 2020 the early end of fur farming and since 2021 mink farming is prohibited.
+- Following the massive COVID-19 outbreaks on mink farms, the Netherlands announced in August 2020 an early end of fur farming and since 2021 mink farming is prohibited.

-- In January 2021, Sweden decided to suspend mink farming for 2021, which means no breeding will take place.
+- Sweden suspended mink farming for 2021.
 In Flanders (the last region with mink farms in Belgium) mink farmers declared voluntarily to suspend production until end of 2021.

-FOUR PAWS calls for a global fur farming ban and an end to the trade in fur products.
-As short-term rapid action to contain the SARS-CoV-2 pandemic, the following measures need to implement:
+As short-term rapid action to contain the SARS-CoV-2 pandemic, the following measures need to be taken:

-- Suspension of mink and raccoon dog farms as an emergency measure.
+- Suspension of mink and raccoon dog farming throughout the EU as an emergency measure.

-- Suspension of the export and import of raw pelts both within the EU and from/to third countries.
+- Suspension of export and import of raw pelts both within the EU and from/to third countries.

-- Mandatory testing for COVID-19 on all fur farms as well as a registration of the farms will be implemented with immediate effect.
+- Mandatory testing for COVID-19 on all fur farms as well as a registration of all fur farms with immediate effect.